ben-d-marks/SVG-Talk/NOTES.md

 - ~~History (10-15)~~
 - Use cases:
     - Good at:
+        - size: Wow! these are text files.
+Do a comparison.
         - responsiveness
             - Graphics do not have to be different for different screen sizes and density.
 One file for all use-cases.
 These graphics